Azure/MachineLearningNotebooks/automl/README.md

 The main code of the file must be indented so that it is under this condition.

 <a name="troubleshooting"></a>
 # Troubleshooting
 ## Iterations fail and the log contains "MemoryError"
 This can be caused by insufficient memory on the DSVM.
 AutoML loads all training data into memory.
 So, the available memory should be more than the training data size.
 If you are using a remote DSVM, memory is needed for each concurrent iteration.
-The concurrent_iterations setting specifies the maximum concurrent iterations.
-For example, if the training data size is 8Gb and concurrent_iterations is set to 10, the minimum memory required is at least 80Gb.
+The max_concurrent_iterations setting specifies the maximum concurrent iterations.
+For example, if the training data size is 8Gb and max_concurrent_iterations is set to 10, the minimum memory required is at least 80Gb.
-To resolve this issue, allocate a DSVM with more memory or reduce the value specified for concurrent_iterations.
+To resolve this issue, allocate a DSVM with more memory or reduce the value specified for max_concurrent_iterations.

 ## Iterations show as "Not Responding" in the RunDetails widget.
 This can be caused by too many concurrent iterations for a remote DSVM.
 Each concurrent iteration usually takes 100% of a core when it is running.
 Some iterations can use multiple cores.
-So, the concurrent_iterations setting should always be less than the number of cores of the DSVM.
+So, the max_concurrent_iterations setting should always be less than the number of cores of the DSVM.
-To resolve this issue, try reducing the value specified for the concurrent_iterations setting.
+To resolve this issue, try reducing the value specified for the max_concurrent_iterations setting.